What is Social Media Anxiety?

 2. Curate Your Feed

 Unfollow or mute accounts that make you feel bad about yourself.
-Fill your feed with:
+Fill your feed with content that makes you laugh or learn something. (isn’t that what social media was made for anyway?

 3. Reality Check Your Thoughts